 The Catalog Registration Supplement includes a section that outlines the classes that categories of students are normally expected to take, along with details about degree requirements.
 Since the curriculum is meant to be flexible, there is not a set order for taking classes and there are few prerequisites.
 In other words you don’t need to have completed the course on the Pentateuch in order to take a class on the Prophets.
 Having said that, we do have suggestions you might want to consider.

 Will you find it more helpful to take a Biblical Course and/or theology course prior to taking integrative courses such as Preaching or Christian Education?
 This is a good question to discuss with your advisor.
-If you are a part time student we suggest that in addition to IPT you consider another required core course.
+If you are a part time student we suggest that you consider starting with Introduction to Public Theology or a core course.

 Initial Student Aid Support offers are made by letter to newly admitted students.
 Formal electronic award processing happens after commitment by the entering student.
 In mid-July, Award Letters are put up on our Henry Intranet site for your access, and acceptance or decline is required.

 - Apply for LTSP Student Aid Assistance and any Federal aid programs using BOTH the LTSP Financial Aid Application AND the Free Application for Federal Student Aid (www.fafsa.gov)